larryknaebelobsidian/kingdom/Proposition Rankings.md

 A listing of the propositions ordered by my assumed level of effort made by Peters.
-This is another way for me to view these propositions (than their numbered order) and I am using this ranking view as the order of further completion of my note taking in Obsidian.
+This is another way for me to view these propositions (other than their numbered order) and I am using this ranking view as the order of further completion of my note taking in Obsidian.

 This ranking assumes that a greater level of effort was given to those propositions containing the most content.
 Here propositions are shown in order of pagecount + observationcount.
 PageCount is the number of pages given to a proposition in the hard copy of the book.
 ObservationCount is the number of observations Peters made on the proposition.